Multiverse, Greg Bear

 About Eric Flint

 Eric Flint is a modern master of alternate history fiction, with three million books in print.
-He's the author/creator of the multiple New York Times bestselling Ring of Fire series starting with the novel 1632.
-He is coauthor, with David Drake, of six popular novels in the Belisarius alternate Roman history series.
-Flint was for many years a labor union activist.
+He is the author and creator of the bestselling Ring of Fire series, starting with the novel 1632.
+He was for many years a labor union activist.
 He lives near Chicago, Illinois.

 About Terry Brooks